 I didn’t get any photos from there, unfornately.
 We were too busy tucking into our picnic!
 I like Chalabre.
 We spend quite alot of time there these days – it’s where DS goes to crèche.
 I like it there.
 For anyone attempting to ride the voie verte in a day and looking for a place to rest midway – or a place to camp (there’s a municipal site as well as a nice but unofficial spot by the river) – you can do worse than the stop there.
 You’ll find some shops (chemist, grocer, butcher, boulongerie), which are open in the mornings and afternoons (usually everything is shut for lunch, so you’ll struggle between 12h30 and 2h30), and some cafes.
 The best place for a picnic is down by the river, where there’s also a little park.
 The park is tucked away under the big red metal bridge, which is the continuation of the voie verte towards Camon, over the L’Hers river.
 The park has shade and is a good place to contain small children while also allowing them to let off some steam in the playground, where there’s a climbing frame, slide, and a see-saw.
 Because it’s right next to the river, which you can walk down to to sit on the bank and have a paddle, or have yourself a proper cooling off just a few meters down where it gets a bit deeper.
 For grown ups sans children there’s a picnic bench there and, again, big trees so plenty of shade.

 After eating our picnic and having a little play, we headed home.
 In the end we’d ridden 17km and just under half of the route.
-This makes the rest is manageable in a single day as long as I plan a decent midway stop.
+This means the rest is manageable in a single day as long as I plan a decent midway stop.
 Now all I need is another un-sunny day.
 I’m sure one will be along at some point but until then we can settle back into good-weather-mode.

 We did it!
 Read all about the second part of our adventure here: